 Despite a piano having been set up for Hutson he rarely makes use of it, which is a shame as he is an accomplished musician, performing occasional short bursts with jazzy panache.
 However, the band really shines throughout, particularly during The Ghetto where guitars jive in swathes of syncopated groove, and the trumpet, trombone and saxophone solos add an uproarious sparkle to the crescendo.
 As the evening wears on Hutson’s enthusiastic stage manner becomes less believable: it is the band that brings real authenticity and funk to the night.

-For further information about Leroy Hutson and future events visit here.
+For further information and future events visit Leroy Hutson’s website here.

 Listen to Lover’s Holiday here: